What is the difference between ISO 9001 and ISO 14001

 Ultimately, the ISO 14001 Standard nurtures a proactive approach to environmental responsibility.

-Both ISO 9001 and ISO 14001 are ISO management system standards (MSS) and share common ground in their commitment to continual improvement within organisations.
+Both ISO 9001 and ISO 14001 are ISO management system Standards (MSS) and share common ground in their commitment to continual improvement within organisations.
 They encourage businesses to adopt a systematic approach, engage employees, and focus on customer satisfaction.
-Additionally, both Standards follow the same High-Level Structure (HLS) which provides consistency across all various ISO management systems.
+Plus, both Standards follow the same High-Level Structure (HLS) which provides consistency across various ISO management systems.

 Here are the ten clauses within the HLS that underscore the key similarities between ISO 9001 and ISO 14001: